Digital Marketing Services London

 We have a list but have never emailed them.
 Can you help?

-How do you measure email performance?
+How do you measure email marketing performance?

 What GDPR considerations apply to email marketing in the UK?